scriptin/scriptin.github.io/_posts/2013-05-09-vagrant-chef-intro.md

   - `not_if`: do not execute the task if file is not empty - `File.size?()` checks exactly that.
   - `action :nothing`: do not execute task right now, just create it and save for later.
 - (D) Create an empty file if there isn't one and then execute a task created just before.
-  - Use `file` resource with a file name - similar to `directory` resourse.
+  - Use `file` resource with a file name - similar to `directory` resource.
   - Notify another resource to perform some action.
-In this case we notifying the task we created before (`"execute[generate-pygments-css]"` is a sring which acts as a reference to the task) to perform `:run` action right now (`:immediately`).
+In this case we notifying the task we created before (`"execute[generate-pygments-css]"` is a string which acts as a reference to the task) to perform `:run` action right now (`:immediately`).

 We've used two new resources: `file` and `execute`.
 I recommend you to read [documentation about resources][Resource] to understand that they do.
 There's a lot of resources which you will constantly use in your recipes.